 The government still hope that there is a future for the development, but that remains to be seen.
 Rules on foreign access to citizenship have been relaxed, in the hopes that overseas investors and businessmen will be more likely to invest in the properties.
 However, with the instability caused by the pandemic, this plan may have been pushed back even more.

 A Future Tourist Haven?

 Of course, there is one industry that may pick up from this crisis.
 As such a fascinating spot, you can always count on the viral effect of the internet to draw in tourists and potentially, a highly profitable industry.
 Already, the area is developing quite the number of geotagged images – from curious locals to international photographers, and adventure seekers alike.

 If the town continues to attract curious travellers at such a rate, it might not be long before investors start converting the castles into hotels and holiday destinations after all.

 Fancy visiting this crazy town before it gets overrun by tourists (or bulldozed…)?
 Well, here’s what we know:

 Located just outside of the town of Mudurnu, visitors can drive right up to the settlement, as a main road runs along the side of it.
 The drive is 3.5 hours from Istanbul, and 2.5 hours from Ankara, so a fascinating stop-off for anyone making the journey between the two major cities.

 Public transport is very limited to this remote location – something you might have thought the developers would have noticed!
 For this reason, it is difficult to visit without access to a car or taxi.

-Entry into the site is forbidden, but that hasn’t stopped explorers (and over-zealous YouTubers) from walking up to, and even inside, many of the castles.
+Entry into the site is forbidden, but that hasn’t stopped explorers from walking up to, and even inside, many of the castles.
 There is some security, but it seems the place is pretty much abandoned.
 To stay inside the law, the views from the road, particularly from the surrounding hillside, will still give you an excellent vantage point to take in this fascinating area.